Patients ask: Is my MRI accurate?

 Now here is another study on the problems of surgery selections based on MRIs.
 This comes from doctors of the British Navy publishing in their Journal of the Royal Naval Medical Service

-- The false positive patients who went to surgery prevented the those with real meniscal tears from getting more prompt surgery because of a backlog.
+- The false-positive patients who went to surgery prevented those with real meniscal tears from getting more prompt surgery because of a backlog.

 - It is also important for the surgeon to review the MRI scan itself, as well as the report.
 (Some surgeons did not even look at the MRI).8

 MRI will send you to knee replacement, a doctor after physical examination may have other thoughts

 Getting back to the discussion of MRI for knee osteoarthritis and the subsequent use of MRI imaging to send patients to possible unnecessary knee replacement surgery, we find that a lot of research suggests that the decision to have knee replacement surgery should be made after a physical examination and consultation.
 Unfortunately many times the decision is left to the interpretation of a scan or X-ray that may not provide the doctor with an accurate assessment.

 Late 2012 and 2013 research recommended to doctors that the determination of a patient’s knee pain was best left in the hands of an experienced examining physician – as opposed to patient scans: